DQGriffin/labrador/README.md

 ## AWS Credentials
 You have two options for passing AWS credentials to Labrador:

-1. Use flags (--aws-access-key-id, --aws-secret-access-key, --aws-region)
+1. Use global flags (--aws-access-key-id, --aws-secret-access-key, --aws-region)
 2. Use an environment file defining AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_REGION

 Note: Labrador will never implicitly read .env.
 You must use --env-file=.env if you want to use variables defined there.